 Although not hilarious, we think this one is worth a mention as it is funny that a multi-national business allowed this to happen.
 Just in case you have been on Mars and missed things, Volkswagen had emissions cheating software installed in their diesel cars between 2009 and 2015.
 Cars being tested for nitrogen oxide emissions showed a lower level than they were actually emitting thanks to this software.
 This falsified engines into appearing cleaner than they actually were.

 We’re classing this as a marketing fail as over 11 million cars have been affected worldwide, which equates to an awful lot of positive marketing for Volkswagen to generate and restore faith in their brand.

 As seasoned professionals at the top of the marketing game, you might think that Coca-Cola would have a team of people ready to make sure everything the brand sends out is spotless.
 But somehow, this Russian ad slipped through their fingers.

 To outsiders, it may look just like a snow-covered map of Russia.
 To Russians, it’s clearly missing Kaliningrad, a city annexed after the end of World War II.

 The outrage sparked a #BanCocaCola hashtag on social media, which was often accompanied by pictures of users pouring their cans of Coke into the toilet.

 Seoul Secret (hint: it’s racist!)

 This whole ad concept was a massive misstep from start to finish.
 Shall we start with the tagline – “White makes you win”?
-Or perhaps with these photos of Thai actress and singer Chris Horwang in blackface?
+Or perhaps with these photos of Thai actress and singer Cris Horwang in blackface?

 Even worse, Horwang was featured in a video campaign where she discussed how her white skin helped her career take off.
 Frankly, it seems like there isn’t a single part of this campaign that wasn’t offensive.